 Mr Mike Alexander

 I have lived in Waltham since 1996, and have been a foundation governor for over ten years.
-I am a qualified accountant, and have worked in the NHS for the past 30 years.
-I am licensed as a Church of England Reader, lay chair of Waltham Church Council and am a member of the local Ironstone Benefice lay leadership team.
-With my wife Chris, I run a monthly Messy Church which is a fresh expression of church offering something for everyone - young and old and in between...a creative, fun and friendly way of exploring faith and celebrating and praising God.
-I am a lay member and trustee of Leicester Diocesan Board of Finance and a trustee for a number of other Charities.
+I am a qualified accountant, and have recently retired after working in the NHS for the past 33 years.
+I am licensed as a Church of England Reader, and am lay chair of Waltham Parochial Church Council.
+With my wife Chris, I run a monthly Messy Church which is a fresh expression of church offering something for everyone - young and old and in between... it’s a creative, fun and friendly way of exploring faith and celebrating and praising God.
 I also help at the local Beaver Scout group.
-I am married with a 16 year old son who is a former pupil of the school.
+I am married with a 18 year old son who is a former pupil of the school .